KSP-RO/AJE/GameData/SolverEngines/Readme_SolverEngines.txt

 See AJE or RealFuels for examples of how to implement SolverEngines in practice.

 Changelog:
+v1.3
+* Pass velocity as a Vector3d (vel in the solver is still a double).

 v1.2
 * Made base members of the solver public for accessibility.
 * Added Q (dynamic pressure) as one of the base members.